 But where'd that extra "s" come from, and what does it mean?

 To put it simply, the extra "s" means your connection to that website is secure and encrypted any data you enter is safely shared with that website.
 The technology that powers that little "s" is called SSL, which stands for Secure Sockets Layer.

 In this post, I'm going to break down what SSL is, an updated version of Google Chrome that will soon flag websites which are not secure, and how you can evaluate and get SSL.

 First, let's start with a definition from SSL.com:

 SSL is the standard security technology for establishing an encrypted link between a web server and a browser.
 This link ensures that all data passed between the web server and browser remain private."

 This information could be anything from details on a bank transaction, to high-level information you enter to register for an offer.
-In hacker lingo, this "interception" often referred to as a "man-in-the-middle attack."
+In hacker lingo, this "interception" is often referred to as a "man-in-the-middle attack."
 The actual attack can happen in a number of ways, but one of the most common is this: A hacker places a small, undetected listening program on the server hosting a website.
 That program waits in the background until a visitor starts typing information on the website, and it will activate to start capturing the information and then send it back to the hacker.
 Scary stuff that is no longer just is sci-fi movies.